Casiville Bullard House: History

 Casiville "Charlie" Bullard was born on February 24, 1873, in Memphis, Tennessee.
-His parents were former slaves who worked as cotton pickers.
-The eldest of seven children, Bullard spent much of his youth picking cotton with his parents and babysitting his younger siblings.
+His parents were former slaves who worked on cotton plantations.
+As the eldest of seven children, Bullard spent much of his youth picking cotton with his parents and babysitting his younger siblings.
 Although he only received a third-grade education, a male relative gave him instruction in building trades such as stonemasonry, bricklaying, and plastering.
 During the era of slavery in the United States, enslaved African Americans were often forced to repair and maintain buildings and to make clothing, on top of being forced to perform agricultural labor.
-As a result, many individuals became proficient in spinning, weaving, shoemaking, carpentry, painting, blacksmithing, and the building trades This knowledge was passed from one generation to the next, and many African Americans dominated these crafts after emancipation.
+As a result, many individuals became proficient in spinning, weaving, shoemaking, carpentry, painting, blacksmithing, and the building trades.
+This knowledge was passed from one generation to the next, and many African Americans dominated these crafts after emancipation.

 In addition to the building trades, Bullard also was educated in carpentry.
 He became very skilled at cutting and laying brick, marble, and granite, and cutting and laying pine and oak flooring.
 Racial prejudice began to manifest itself in the building industry in the American South in the late 19th century, though.
 Locals of the Brotherhood of Carpenters and Joiners union were segregated, so black workers were predominantly sent only to poor black neighborhoods.
 The building trades unions were much less likely to discriminate, because most of their skilled craftsmen were black.
 Even with that, though, many African American craftsmen migrated to northern cities between 1890 and 1910, in an effort to escape housing discrimination, segregation laws, and the loss of political power and legal rights.

-Bullard first came to Saint Paul in 1898 to do stonework for the third Minnesota State Capitol, designed by Cass Gilbert.
-For the next few years he lived and worked in Minnesota seasonally, but in 1902, he and his wife Addison (Addie) moved to the state permanently.
+In 1898, Bullard arrived in Saint Paul for the first time to do stonework for the third Minnesota State Capitol, designed by Cass Gilbert.
+Following the building's construction, he lived and worked in Minnesota seasonally until 1902, when he and his wife Addison (Addie) moved to the state permanently.
 Their first child, Lillie, was born in Saint Paul the same year.